doanhtu07/test-hadoop-spark-docker/docs/pseudo-distributed/maven.md

 **artifactId**: wordcount-test
 **version**: 1.0.0

-## Setup dependencies with hadoop libraries
+## Step 4.
+Setup dependencies with hadoop libraries

 - Make sure the versions here (in `pom.xml`) match with the versions inside our `Docker` environment
   - So that it can run smoothly without any dependency conflicts